Checklist for patients to take into hospital to avoid getting infections there:

 - Keep the space around you tidy.

-- Shower as often as you are able, never have a a bath.
+- Shower as often as you are able, never have a bath.

 - Remind staff and visitors to wash their hands thoroughly before and after coming to the ward, and then apply gel.
-Take Spirigel (from your supermarket) alcohol hand gel – having your own supply to offer visitors makes life easier.
+Take Spirigel alcohol hand gel or Hibiscrub antiseptic handwash (from a large Pharmacy) – having your own supply to offer visitors makes life easier.

 - Use special washes and shampoos, and a cream in your nose to kill the bacteria.

 - Do not shave anywhere near the area of your skin that is going to be operated on – this could leave small cuts, which make infection more likely.
-Do not shave at all before surgery [NICE].
-If hair needs to be removed, ask healthcare staff to do it with electric clippers and single-use head.
+Do not shave at all before surgery [NICE QS49].
+If hair needs to be removed, ask healthcare staff to do it with electric clippers and a single-use blades head.

-- The infection ‘Clostridium difficile; has been flourishing in poorly cleaned hospitals, It is frequently antibiotic-resistent and causes severe diarrhoea.
-Recent research shows that giving Actimel ((from your supermarket, again!) twice a day to patients over 50 reduces the incidence of this [Review of 25 studies, Dr Mary Hickson, Imperial College Healthcare NHS Trust, 2008].
+- The infection ‘Clostridium difficile has been flourishing in poorly cleaned hospitals, It is frequently antibiotic-resistant and causes severe diarrhoea.
+Recent research shows that giving Actimel ((from your supermarket!) twice a day to patients over 50 reduces the incidence of this [Review of 25 studies, by Dr Mary Hickson, Imperial College Healthcare NHS Trust, 2008].